pedro-teixeira/grid-bundle/Resources/doc/column/render.md

 Column Render
 ===

-Define the the render to show the values of the column.
+Define the render to show the values of the column.

 Default: